-In summary, the new Hyatt Credit Card from Chase is a great deal if you’re a frequent traveler, especially if you already stay at Hyatt properties.
+In summary, the new World of Hyatt Credit Card from Chase is a great deal if you’re a frequent traveler, especially if you already stay at Hyatt properties.

 By the way, there are roughly 500 Hyatt properties worldwide, so you’ll always have options with this hotel chain.

-Despite the presence of an annual fee, which is waived the first year, it’s very easy to earn free hotel stays with this card.
+Despite the presence of an annual fee, it’s very easy to earn free hotel stays with this card.
 After all, your get 40,000 points simply by spending $3,000.

 If you’re looking for the most cash back instead, check out the bonus offer from Chase Sapphire.